 Video conferencing has become a norm in our business or even personal life, and it is going to stay that way in the future years.
-According to the statistics provided by Statista, one of the most reliable market research firms, video conferencing platforms were seeing significant growth each year, even before the coronavirus pandemic.
+According to the statistics provided by Statista, video conferencing platforms were seeing significant growth each year, even before the coronavirus pandemic.

 In fact, most conferencing platforms were having a year-over-year increase in both usage and revenue.
-And now more people and companies are using them in their daily life and subscribing to their premium plans.
-As a result of that, many speculate that even in the post-COVID-19 era, the use of video conferencing services will still be on the rise.
-We also, as was covered in one of our previous articles, believe that most companies will continue using video conferencing platforms even in the post-coronavirus era.
+And now, more people and companies are using them in their daily routine and subscribing to their premium plans.
+As a result that, many speculate that even in the post-COVID-19 era, the use of video conferencing services will still be on the rise.
+We also, as was covered in one of our previous articles, believe that the use of video conferencing for business will continue to stay around even in the post-coronavirus era.

-The interesting point is that these statistics just make sense; Video Collaboration Solutions are cheaper, more convenient, more nature friendly, and less time-consuming than traditional business meetings.
+The interesting point is that these statistics just make sense; video conferencing solutions are cheaper, more convenient, more nature friendly, and less time-consuming than traditional business meetings.
 Unlike what distant communications used to be in the past, in modern video conferencing platforms the presenters are not just a voice on the phone, but an actual on-screen host who can be both seen and heard lively.